Powered by

 National and International Recognition

 Professor Pradeep's groundbreaking technology and its role in changing people's living standards, especially in rural areas, has been recognized at several levels.
 He holds the position of an Institute Professor at IIT Madras.
-This title bestowed only to a handful of people in the institute's history.
+This title was bestowed only to a handful of people in the institute's history.
 Besides being a co-founder of half a dozen companies, he has 550 papers and over 100 patents to his credit.

 Prof. Pradeep's work has been recognized with many awards.
-Some of which include the Padma Shri, Prince Sultan Bin Abdulaziz International Prize for Water, the Nikkei Asia Prize, and the VinFuture Prize.
+Some of these include the Padma Shri, Prince Sultan Bin Abdulaziz International Prize for Water, the Nikkei Asia Prize, and the VinFuture Prize.
 The prestigious Eni Award, considered among the top global honours for scientific research in energy and environment, is the latest honour in his list of accolades.

 Speaking about his future goals while accepting the Eni Award, Prof. T. Pradeep said,